Please click on the image below to view our commitee structure

-The purpose of the committee is to make recommendations to the governing body on determinations about pay and remuneration for employees of the Clinical Commissioning Groups and people who provide services to the Clinical Commissioning Group and allowances under any pension scheme it might establish as an alternative to the NHS pension scheme.
+The purpose of the Committee is to make recommendations to the Governing Body on determinations about pay and remuneration for employees of the Clinical Commissioning Group and people who provide services to the CCG and allowances under any pension scheme it might establish as an alternative to the NHS pension scheme.

 Quality and Patient Experience Committee